CExA-project/ddc/docs/concepts.md

 Using Kokkos, the indices of views are weakly typed, meaning that each index is a simple integer.
 Let's consider a multidimensional view intended to represent a physical quantity, such as a temperature field for example.
 The first index represents the temperature along the $x$ axis, and the second index represents the temperature along the $y$ axis.
 As both indices are simple integers, they may be swapped by mistake.
 The code would compile successfully, but the result would be incorrect, and the source of the error would be difficult to trace.

-The advantage of using DDC is that it provides array-like containers that have labeled dimensions using strongly typed indices.
-For instance, by labeling dimensions `X` and `Y`, the indices along those labeled dimensions become strongly typed preventing the user from making such mistakes.
+DDC provides array-like containers that have labeled dimensions and strongly typed indices.
+For instance, by labeling dimensions `X` and `Y`, the indices along those labeled dimensions become strongly typed and cannot be swapped anymore.

 \remark Note that the use of DDC is not restricted to solving equations.
 Indeed, one can easily imagine strong typing of variables corresponding to names or ages in a database.
 The operations must then be adapted accordingly.
 Here, we largely base our approach on the uniform and non-uniform resolution of the heat equation in two dimensions, which is why we focus the presentation on solving equations using finite differences on a 2D grid.